Baseball community reacts to Yordano Ventura's death

-Kansas City Royals pitcher Yordano Ventura, 25, died in a car accident on Sunday in the Dominican Republic.
+Kansas City Royals pitcher Yordano Ventura, 25, and former player Andy Marte, 33, died in unrelated car accidents on Sunday in the Dominican Republic.
 The baseball community shared its thoughts and prayers on Twitter.

 Official statement from the Kansas City Royals organization. pic.twitter.com/AgInmjHWAB